TiagONTOP/QuantPerformancePortfolio/README.md

 - **Phase 1 — The Audit:**
   A scoped engagement (typically 1 week).
-  I profile your codebase, identify the top three bottlenecks, and deliver a **technical roadmap** for fixing them.
+  I profile the codebase (you give me), identify the top three bottlenecks, and deliver a **technical roadmap** for fixing them.

 - **Phase 2 — The Optimization:**
   Targeted rewriting of critical “hot paths.”